 Read about erectile dysfunction, which is the inability to get and maintain an erection that is sufficient for satisfactory sexual intercourse.

 Find out about possible causes and treatments for excessive sweating (hyperhydrosis).

 Find out about excessive hair growth (hirsutism), including when to see a GP and information about treatments and causes.

 Find out about early menopause, when a woman's periods stop before the age of 45, and the treatment available

-Ear infections are very common, particularly in children.
-See a GP if they don't settle in a couple of days.
+Find out about ear infections, which are very common, particularly in children.
+See a GP if the infection does not settle in a couple of days.

 This Guide contains information about what you can expect during end of life care and the things you may want to think about.
 These include how and where you want to be cared for, as well as financial issues.